 WHAT: Richmond Police Department Community Walk

-BACKGROUND: Chief Alfred Durham will lead his Command Staff on a walk at 5:30 p.m. on Tuesday, July 5 through the Southwood neighborhood.
+BACKGROUND: The Command Staff will lead the officers of the Richmond Police Department on a walk at 5:30 p.m. today, October 4 through the Willow Lawn and Malvern Gardens neighborhoods.
 During the walk, officers will speak with community members about safety concerns they may have and what they would like to see from the Richmond Police Department.

 This event is the latest in a series of walks conducted by the Richmond Police Department in neighborhoods throughout the city.

 Members of the media are encouraged to attend.